 The second trail called the River Trail takes you along the North Branch Baddeck River and then turns inland where you eventually meet the Falls Trail.
 Turn right and the trail will take you to the falls.

 The trail is mostly level with some moderate uphill climbs.
 Don’t let the word ‘uphill’ scare you as anyone who does not have trouble walking can easily manage this wonderful walking excursion.
+There are large rocks at the falls which you'll need to traverse to get closer to the falls.

 Do you have a great story about it?
 Please share it with us!